UniOfGreenwich/ELEE1147_Exercises/content/HeaderFilesGuardsMacros/HeaderFilesGuardsMacros.md

-# Lab 4: Header Files, Header Guards, and Macros in C
+# Header Files, Header Guards, and Macros in C

 In this lab, we'll explore key concepts in C programming that enhance code organization and reusability.